giis-uniovi/retorch/README.md

 </a >
 </div>

-This repository contains a series of components that compose RETORCH, a E2E test orchestration framework which aims to optimize E2E test execution reducing the execution time and the number of unnecessary resource redeployment's.
+This repository contains a series of components that compose RETORCH, an E2E test orchestration framework.
+It's primary goal is to optimize E2E test execution by reducing both the execution time and the number of unnecessary resource redeployment's.

-**NOTE: In this initial version, only the annotations to identify the resources and access modes have been included;
+**NOTE: In this initial version, only the annotations to identify the resources and access modes have been included.
-additional components will be added in future releases.**
+Additional components will be added in future releases.**"

 [Explore the docs](https://github.com/giis-uniovi/retorch) - [Report Bug](https://github.com/giis-uniovi/retorch/issues) -
 [Request Feature](https://github.com/giis-uniovi/retorch/issues)